noahsadir/vidQR/readme.md

 The program keeps scanning until each packet is stored.
 All the strings are combined (in order) into a single string and decoded back into binary, which is then stored as a file with the extension specified in the metadata.

 ## FAQ
+Actually, not really.
+Nobody's asked these questions, but I'll answer them anyway.

 ### What are practical uses for this?